Too Cool: 2000–2001

 A famous moment came when the trio were all participants in the 2000 Royal Rumble.
-Rikishi had eliminated all three entrants in the match thus far, leaving only him and Grandmaster Sexay in the ring.
-Rikishi looked as if he was about to throw Grandmaster Sexay out of the ring to eliminate him from the Rumble, but Scotty 2 Hotty entered the match next and convinced Rikishi to instead dance to their music while the Rumble match was still ongoing.
+Rikishi had eliminated all three entrants in the match thus far, leaving only him and Grand Master Sexay in the ring.
+Rikishi looked as if he was about to throw Grand Master Sexay out of the ring to eliminate him from the Rumble, but Scotty 2 Hotty entered the match next and convinced Rikishi to instead dance to their music while the Rumble match was still ongoing.
 At the conclusion of their dance segment in the middle of the Rumble, Rikishi surprised his teammates by delivering a double clothesline and throwing them both to the outside to eliminate them.
 Rikishi shrugged his shoulders and his partners accepted the elimination with a good humor; no dissension would arise between them.
 Soon after this, Christopher suffered an injury and while he was recuperating, Scotty won the Light Heavyweight Championship.

-Too Cool received arguably their biggest push when they became embroiled in a feud against the McMahon-Helmsley Regime, mainly wrestling against D-Generation X members Triple H, "The Road Dogg" Jesse James and X-Pac, along with a feud against the Radicalz.
-Too Cool participated in several main events on television during this push, including a 10-man tag team match on WWE Raw where Too Cool teamed with The Rock and Mick Foley (as Cactus Jack) against Triple H, X-Pac and The Radicalz.
+Too Cool received arguably their biggest push when they became embroiled in a feud against the McMahon-Helmsley Regime, mainly wrestling against D-Generation X members Triple H, Road Dogg, and X-Pac, along with a feud against The Radicalz.
+Too Cool participated in several main events on television during this push, including a 10-man tag team match on WWF Raw where they teamed with The Rock and Cactus Jack against Triple H, X-Pac, and The Radicalz.

-Too Cool's success would peak in the middle of 2000 when Scotty 2 Hotty and Grandmaster Sexay defeated Edge and Christian for the Tag Team Championship on an episode of Raw is War on May 29, 2000, while Rikishi would defeat Chris Benoit for the Intercontinental Championship on the June 20 edition of SmackDown!
+Too Cool's success would peak in the middle of 2000 when Scotty 2 Hotty and Grand Master Sexay defeated Edge and Christian for the Tag Team Championship on the May 29, 2000 episode of Raw, while Rikishi would defeat Chris Benoit for the Intercontinental Championship on the June 20 edition of SmackDown!

 Despite enjoying immense popularity among the fans, Too Cool began to fragment in late 2000 when Rikishi left the group after becoming a villain.
 In March 2001, Too Cool fully disbanded when Scotty was, in storyline, sidelined with a broken ankle caused by Kurt Angle.
 In reality, he needed time off for neck surgery.
 During that time, Sexay teamed up with Steve Blackman.
 In May 2001, Sexay was released from the WWF after he was detained while attempting to cross the Canada–United States border with illegal drugs in his possession.
 After returning in June 2001, Scotty formed a new tag team with Albert called The Zoo Crew that lasted from November 2001 until March 2002.
 Scotty would injure his neck in April 2002 and was inactive for over a year.